-It is Eckerd's expectation that each subcontractor will have its own internal quality management system.
-All providers are responsible for annual submission of a program- specific Quality Assurance/Quality Improvement Plan.
+It is Eckerd Connects' expectation that each subcontractor will have its own internal quality management system and processes.
 All subcontractors are required to identify staff responsible for the outlined activities.
-The plans shall reflect a system of continuous quality improvement, utilization review and staff participation in quality improvement, evaluation and internal quality control, corrective action, and remediation.
-Oversight of the subcontractor Quality Assurance/Quality Improvement Plan will be shared responsibility with the Eckerd Senior Quality Director who will provide technical assistance and strategic direction and the Contract Specialist who will evaluate compliance with the plan through contract monitoring
+The plans shall reflect a system of continuous quality improvement, utilization review, and staff participation in quality improvement, evaluation and internal quality control, corrective action, and remediation.
+Oversight of the subcontractor Quality Assurance/Quality Improvement Plan will be shared responsibility of the Senior Director of Quality, who will provide technical assistance and strategic direction, and the Contract Department, who will evaluate compliance with the plan through contract monitoring, ensuring Corrective Action Plans are enacted when necessary.